 Instead of focusing only on the setup fee, look at the total value.
 A reputable QI provides security, expertise, and responsive service.
 Ask how they handle the interest earned on your money, as some QIs keep it all.
 A slightly higher fee from an experienced and transparent provider is a small price to pay for the peace of mind that your investment is protected.
 Making these strategic financial decisions is a key part of our CFO services.

-Red Flags to Spot in a QI’s Pricing
+Red Flags to Spot in a QI’s Fee Schedule

 When you’re comparing Qualified Intermediaries, it’s smart to be budget-conscious.
 But focusing only on the lowest price can sometimes lead you into a costly trap.
 A QI’s fee structure can tell you a lot about their business practices, transparency, and the level of service you can expect.
 An unusually low price or a confusing fee schedule might be a sign of trouble.